Muukid/muTrueType/README.md

 * `uint32_m max_mem_type1` - equivalent to "maxMemType1" in the post table.

-* `muttPostSubtable subtable` - the subtable offered by the version of the post table; the contents of this member are undefined if the version is not 2.0 or 2.5.
+* `muttPostSubtable subtable` - the subtable offered by the version of the post table; the value of this member is undefined if the version is not 2.0 or 2.5.

 ## Name information